 Highly successful project managers build great relationships of trust with the project’s stakeholders.
 In doing so, they focus their attention on those stakeholders who have the most power and influence over the project – and especially those who are not supportive of the initiative.
 By proactively listening to the stakeholders’ concerns and acting upon their feedback they strengthen buy-in and commitment to the project.
 These project managers are proactive and don’t shy away from initiating a difficult conversation.

 A large part of successful delivery is keeping risks, issues and changes under control.
-Highly successful project managers instill a risk-awareness culture in the team by consistently asking people what they worry about, what is impeding their work what could potentially go wrong.
+Highly successful project managers instil a risk-awareness culture in the team by consistently asking people what they worry about, what is impeding their work what could potentially go wrong.
 They also monitor changes – not because they are opposed to them – but because they need to assess the impact on factors such as time, cost, quality and benefits if a requirement changes.

 8. They deliver on their promises